 I tried to keep this Cuban picadillo recipe as traditional as possible.
 Of course, every Cuban family cooks it differently but I would say most add raisins and olives.
-It’s very easy to make, it’s one of those recipes where you throw everything in a pan and forget about it.
+Some also add fried potatoes and turn this into Picadillo Con Papas.
+This recipe is very easy to make, it’s one of those recipes where you throw everything in a pan and forget about it.

 If you like a saucy picadillo add more tomato sauce and water.
 If you like it on the drier side just follow this recipe because I didn’t add much liquid.

 I served it over white rice.
 Feel free to make tacos using this recipe or anything that calls for ground beef.